-, CO1 Describe trends in the labor force composition and how they impact human resource COI management practice.
-CO2 Discuss how to strategically plan for the human resources needed to meet organizational goals CO2 and objectives.
-CO3 Define the process of job analysis and discuss its importance as a foundation for human COS resource management practice CO4 Explain how legislation impacts human resource management practice.
+Course Outcomes: At the end of the course, students will be able to: CO1 Describe trends in the labor force composition and how they impact human resource COI management practice.
+CO2 Discuss how to strategically plan for the human resources needed to meet 02 organizational goals and objectives.
+CO3 Define the process of job analysis and discuss its importance as a foundation for human 005 resource management practice CO4 Explain how legislation impacts human resource management practice.
 CO5 Compare and contrast methods used for selection and placement of human resources.
 CO6 Describe the steps required to develop and evaluate an employee training program CO7 Summarize the activities involved in evaluating and managing employee performance.
 CO8 Identify and explain the issues involved in establishing compensation systems.